davidfmiller/man/README.md

 View the [docs](http://davidfmiller.github.io/man).

 ## TODO
-- allow multiple line selection
+- subtle line highlight on hover
 - docs on how to do include/config JS